ydirson/generals-familiar/README.md

 * plumbing
   * [ ] flags for WASM size reduction
   * [ ] hunt for any unused features in deps
+* essential
   * let users select their own armies
-* ensure important list-level info is displayed, and not hidden by the drawer
+  * provide help on keywords
+  * WarFleets support
+  * support more than 2 armies
+  * allow using community translations
+* QoL
   * move game name to AppBar, consistency check accross armies
-* provide help on keywords
   * order units, grouping identical ones
+  * ensure important list-level info is displayed, and not hidden by the drawer
   * extract meaningful army-level info for permanent display (aura available from units, (optionally) spells, ...)
   * see how we can determine which characteristic of displayed unit is particularly useful to highlight to avoid forgetting, taking the selected opponent unit into account (similarly, which ones we can dim because they're not useful, like "Hero" in GFF when no other friendly unit has a lower quality)
   * add some stats to unit state (damage, mana, activated, exhausted...) and a way to change them
   * keep history of stat changes (to help check about forgotten stuff, and help battle reports)
   * proximity communication to share stats update
-* WarFleets support
-* support more than 2 armies
   * quick switch of selection (for small lists) by e.g. swiping the drawer up/down
   * quick switch of selection for larger lists, by using e.g. an iconbar to jump to given unit type (use eg. unit acronyms for a first step)
   * assign an icon / get a pic to customize iconbar
-* allow using community translations

 ## About this application